reema0814/Threat-Protection-with-XDR/Labguide/lab5_investigate_incidents.md

     ![Lab overview.](./media/7-4.png)

+    >**Note**: If you did not see any playbook no need to worry there might be the case where sentinel does not reflect the playbook, we can proceed with the next step

 1. Close the *Alert playbooks* blade by selecting the **x** icon in the top right.

 1. Review the **Entities** window.
 At least the *Host* entity that we mapped within the KQL query from the previous exercise should appear. **Hint:** If no entities are shown, refresh the page.